zyajay/git-lab-security-scan/README.md

 * Then the client picks up the relevant vulnerabilities by comparing with the versions of the packages that are used by the project.

 Gemnasium does *NOT* send the exact package versions your project relies on.

+**NPM**

+* NPM audit submits a description of the dependencies of your project to your default NPM registry.
+* The NPM registry returns a report of known vulnerabilities.

+For more details, see [NPM audit](https://docs.npmjs.com/cli/audit) on NPM documentation.

 ## Versioning and release process